Updated: May 12

 Diversity is important to the success of business, and as such, should be more than a statement which seeks to show that an organisation is compliant with the laws.

-Diversity should be embedded into business practice, at all levels, from the Boardroom to the storeroom.
+Diversity and inclusion policy should be embedded into business practice, at all levels, from the Boardroom to the storeroom.

 Diversity must be incorporated into your business and should be a theme across all of the following areas: